wrightsamuel/gastric_tcr_analysis/README.md

 Fig. 2A: Use 20251123_stickplot.ipynb and read in scRNA/TCR-seq data as adata_filt object.
 Do not run the third cell as this was used for sensitivity analysis and does not reflect correct progression assignments.

-Figure 2B: Use 20251123_all_timepoints_shared_stacked_barplot.ipynb and read in scRNA/TCR-seq data as adata object.
+Fig. 2B: Use 20251123_all_timepoints_shared_stacked_barplot.ipynb and read in scRNA/TCR-seq data as adata object.
 Do not run the fourth cell as this was used for sensitivity analysis and does not reflect correct progression assignments.
 Figure 2B will be the figure entitled "Phenotypic Distribution of All Time Points Shared Clones, Subsampled", in which all the bars have a height of 1.

-Figure 2C-F: Use 20251123_alluvial_plots.ipynb and read in scRNA/TCR-seq data as adata object.
+Fig. 2C-F: Use 20251123_alluvial_plots.ipynb and read in scRNA/TCR-seq data as adata object.
 Do not run the second line down of the second cell as this was used for sensitivity analysis and does not reflect correct progression assignments.
 Figures are plotted in reverse order (2F appears first, followed by 2E, etc), and some manual editing needs to be done because the plots are reversed due to how the function for plotting the alluvial plots was written.
 The alluvial.py function needs to be downloaded from the following Github page: https://github.com/vinsburg/alluvial_diagram to run this script.

-Figure 2G: Use 20251123_tpex_expression_heatmap.ipynb and read in scRNA/TCR-seq data as adata object.
+Fig. 2G: Use 20251123_tpex_expression_heatmap.ipynb and read in scRNA/TCR-seq data as adata object.
 Do not run the second line down of the second cell as this was used for sensitivity analysis and does not reflect correct progression assignments.

+## Figure 3

+Fig. 3A: Use 04042025_tr_score_umap.ipynb and read in the scRNA/TCR-seq data as the adata object and the full scRNA-seq data as the adata_t object.
+You will also need to use the tcells_UCell_TRsig_scored.csv object to obtain the tumor-reactivity scores for each cell and the UMAP coordinates.

+Fig. 3B, E-J: Use 20251124_initial_tr_analysis.ipynb and read in the scRNA/TCR-seq data as the adata object.
+You do not need the adata_t object.
+You will need to use the tcells_UCell_TRsig_scored.csv object.

+Fig. 3C-D: Use 20251124_tr_pheno_dists.ipynb and read in the scRNA/TCR-seq data as the adat object.
+You do not need the adata_t object.
+You will need the tcells_UCell_TRsig_scored.csv object and the alluvial.py function.

+## Figure 4

 ## Further questions

-Please direct further questions to the corresponding authors.
+Any questions regarding analysis code can be directed toward the corresponding authors.